 Salt & Vanilla: Fine sea salt (not table salt!) and a good quality pure vanilla extract.

-First step in any chocolate chip cookie recipe is to cream together the butter and sugar.
-Some recipes will give you time cues (2-5 minutes) but I always prefer to go by visuals.
 Depending on how soft the butter is, the creaming can happen quickly or take some time.
 The goal is not to just have them blended, but to pump in a ton of air bubbles which will fluff out the butter and begin to break down the sugar granules.

-Using the paddle attachment on a stand mixer begin creaming.
-Once the sugars and butter are blended, keep going – scraping down as needed.
 Once the mixture is 3-4 shades lighter than when you started – it’s done creaming.

 Next the egg and yolk – again be patient while this mixes.
-Let it get quite fluffy and scrape down with a rubber spatula to ensure you aren’t leaving any bits of dough out.
+Let it get fluffy and scrape down with a rubber spatula to ensure you aren’t leaving any bits of dough out.

 The milk powder (our magic ingredient) and bread flour will go in and you’ll turn the mixer on to just combine.
 We don’t want to develop any gluten so avoid over-mixing the flour.